 iTunes has fast become the most popular software for organizing and playing music on our computers.
-It does a fantastic job with organisation, however it can be a little bit complex when it comes to actually finding the files on your computer if it hasn’t been set up quite right.
+It does a fantastic job with organization, however, it can be a little bit complex when it comes to actually finding the files on your computer if it hasn’t been set up correctly.

-We frequently are asked why iTunes music hasn’t been backed up, first off it is important to understand that iTunes is a piece of software - it simply reads music files such as MP3’s and AAC’s, these files are not actually in iTunes, they reside somewhere on your computer.
+We are frequently asked why iTunes music hasn’t been backed up.
+It is important to understand that iTunes is a piece of software - it simply reads music files such as MP3’s and AAC’s, these files are not actually in iTunes, they reside somewhere on your computer.

-If you have bought music from iTunes it is highly likely it has been stored on your computer at C:\Users\Username\Music\iTunes\iTunes Media however, if you have ever altered the settings in iTunes you may have changed the default location where iTunes stores music.
+If you have bought music from iTunes it is highly likely it has been stored on your computer at: C:\Users\Username\Music\iTunes\iTunes Media (Macintosh HD/Users/YourUserName/Music on a Mac) however if you have ever altered the settings in iTunes you may have changed the default location where iTunes stores music.

 For example, let’s imagine you have:

 You’d be wrong in thinking this.
-The file sources are different, you see, and so you’d only be backing up the albums you had downloaded via iTunes.
+The file sources are different.
+This means that you’d only be backing up the albums you had downloaded via iTunes.
 You may have used iTunes to view and listen to the 5 albums you copied from CDs, but they’re located on your Desktop.
 (C:\Users\username\Desktop—not in ‘iTunes Media’)